koraktor/mavanagaiata/README.md

 ### Goals

-Mavangaiata provides the following goals each reading specific information from the Git repository.
+Mavanagaiata provides the following goals each reading specific information from the Git repository.

  * `branch`:       Information about the currently checked out branch